LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

-# IBM FHIR Server - Schema Deployment
+# The LinuxForHealth FHIR® Server - Schema Deployment

-This document details how to deploy the IBM FHIR Server schema and apply release upgrades.
+This document details how to deploy The LinuxForHealth FHIR® Server schema and apply release upgrades.
 This document also describes how the schema changes are managed.

 The schema tool generates the following object types that require management: